F.A.N.G. (Street Fighter): Appearances

+Critical reception

-F.A.N.G. is consistently the least used character in Street Fighter V. He was placed 78th in a worldwide Street Fighter character poll held between 2017 and 2018.
-In a review for Street Fighter V shortly after its 2016 launch for Kotaku, Evan Narcisse's initial observations of F.A.N.G. assessed him as "the kind of character who seems tailor-made for players concerned with developing upper-tier skills".
-Subsequent evaluations ranked F.A.N.G. very low on tier lists, which are crowd-sourced lists of character rosters by the game's player community that attempt to rank playable characters for their viability in player versus player matches.
+F.A.N.G is consistently the least used character in Street Fighter V. He was placed 78th in a worldwide Street Fighter character poll held between 2017 and 2018.
+In a review for Street Fighter V shortly after its 2016 launch for Kotaku, Evan Narcisse's initial observations of F.A.N.G assessed him as "the kind of character who seems tailor-made for players concerned with developing upper-tier skills".
+Subsequent evaluations ranked F.A.N.G very low on tier lists, which are crowd-sourced lists of character rosters by the game's player community that attempt to rank playable characters for their viability in player versus player matches.
 Patch updates following the game's launch have also greatly reduced the character's damage output, which according to Michael Martin from Yahoo!, "spells trouble in a game so focused on offense".
 In spite of this, certain professional level players have achieved some measure of success with the character.
 For example, one of the first two players in the world to reach Super Platinum status and attained former top spot on the global leaderboard, played as the character.
-Within the professional esports tournament scene, F.A.N.G. was associated with prominent Street Fighter player Xian, known for his execution and optimization of "unusual, unlikeable, and oft-misunderstood characters".
-In an interview with Kotaku, Xian explained that he like playing with F.A.N.G. because his visual design appealed to him and that he share many aesthetic similarities with Gen, another Street Fighter character known for being underpowered or difficult to master, and is also associated with Xian in Street Fighter IV tournaments.
-Further, he noted that playing F.A.N.G. helped him understand the game in a deeper way, and that "many players are very unfamiliar with character who are not played a lot".
+Within the professional esports tournament scene, F.A.N.G was associated with prominent Street Fighter player Xian, known for his execution and optimization of "unusual, unlikeable, and oft-misunderstood characters".
+In an interview with Kotaku, Xian explained that he like playing with F.A.N.G because his visual design appealed to him and that he share many aesthetic similarities with Gen, another Street Fighter character known for being underpowered or difficult to master, and is also associated with Xian in Street Fighter IV tournaments.
+Further, he noted that playing F.A.N.G helped him understand the game in a deeper way, and that "many players are very unfamiliar with character who are not played a lot".
 Nevertheless, Xian's decision to switch to Ibuki for professional play as of 2017 was welcomed by Martin.